dragthor/dragthor.github.com/_posts/2016-05-19-five-ways-to-lose-weight.markdown

 ## Carbohydrates

 Bread, muffins, pasta, and bagels.
-Unfortunately, people at work like to frequently bring in a dozen bagels for a "special" occassion or if they want to "be nice" and "thoughtful".
-A bag of bagels (with delicous cream cheese) is neither thoughtful nor nice.
+Unfortunately, people at work like to frequently bring in a dozen bagels for a "special" occasion or if they want to "be nice" and "thoughtful".
+A bag of bagels (with delicious cream cheese) is neither thoughtful nor nice.
 Bagels are not healthy.
 Not even the special "multigrain" bagels.

 ## Alcohol